Mitigation Overview

 Kentik supports several different types of mitigation, which are detailed in Supported Mitigation Types.
 Each mitigation involves a mitigation method that runs on a mitigation platform (see Using Mitigation).
 The configuration settings for these platforms and methods are accessed via the Manage Mitigations page (Settings » Mitigations).

-Current and historical mitigations are listed on the portal's Mitigations page (Protect » Mitigations), which can be accessed not only from the portal's main navbar menu but also from the SubNav of the Alerting page.
+Current and historical mitigations are listed on the portal's Mitigations page (Protect » Mitigations), which can be accessed not only from the portal's main navbar menu but also from the subnav of the Alerting page.

 Supported Mitigation Types